Archaeopteryx-Dev/glycon/README.md

 * Multi-site config DONE
 * Finalise the Alexander and Lucian themes PARTIALLY DONE
 * Override the main admin index to describe the features of each class of the Glycon system, and add links etc. DONE
+* Ensure themes pick up images from the correct media root

 Then add four more new modules: